NicoleAbuhakmeh/blog/_posts/2017-06-09-Traveling-in-Iceland.md

 subtitle: "Roadtripping in the land of Fire and Ice"
 bigimg: /img/Iceland_Rainbow.jpg
 ---
-# Hey Babe, Wannna go to Iceland?
+# Hey Babe, Wanna go to Iceland?

 On a whim the husband and I decided to give Iceland a try.
 WowAir lines was new to Baltimore and as a welcome to the area they were offering $99 dollar one way flights- so going by the phrase of 2015’s YOLO, off we went.
 I wasn’t sure what to expect.
 We’ve all seen the bucketlist photos of the Blue Lagoon,  Gulfoss &  Glacier lagoon, but let me tell you… Nothing prepares you for the pure natural beauty that Iceland has to offer.
 NOTHING.
 Ok, maybe childbirth, but still it’s just as inspiring.